Can I use my US cell phone in Jamaica?

 by Answered by Aneisha Dobson | Associate Writer

 Yes, you can!

-Staying connected in this hi-tech era has become easier and simultaneous and cellphone usage the epitome.
+Staying connected in this high-tech era has become easier and more simultaneous, and cellphone usage is the epitome.

-The cell phone have been transformed into a high-tech all-in-one device capable of making voice calls, sending text messages, doing video calls, browsing through the web and social media, communicating and connecting friends and family on a more interactive basis.
+This device, the cellular phone, has been transformed into a high-tech all-in-one device capable of making voice and video calls, sending text messages, browsing through the web and social media, and communicating and connecting friends and family on a more interactive basis.

 Once a luxury item, cell phones have now become a daily necessity in every area of our lives.

 Jamaican tourists typically use their cell phones for staying in contact with friends and families back home and sharing their vacation moments through social media.

 What You Need To Know Before Using Your Phone In Jamaica